msg-byu/getting-started/instructions/first_code.md

 brief description of what the function should do.
 After that the input, or arguments, of the function are listed below the `Args:` tag.
-Each argument is listed so that its name appears first, followed by it's type in parentheses.
+Each argument is listed so that its name appears first, followed by its type in parentheses.
 After the argument's type should follow a description of what the argument is, i.e., a number to be squared, a list to be sorted, an instance of a class .....
 Once all the arguments have been listed, the variables that the function returns also need